mehdirt/Traffic-Control-System/README.md

 # Traffic Control System

-A sophisticated computer vision-based traffic monitoring and control system that leverages state-of-the-art object detection and tracking algorithms to analyze and manage traffic flow in real-time.
+A sophisticated computer vision-based traffic monitoring and control system leverages state-of-the-art object detection and tracking algorithms to analyze and manage traffic flow in real-time.

 ## 🚀 Features

 - Real-time object detection and tracking using YOLO and ByteTrack
-- Vehicle color classification using custom ONNX model
+- Vehicle color classification using a custom ONNX model
-- Emergency vehicle detection and classification
 - Object movement state tracking and history
 - Real-time video annotation with bounding boxes and labels
 - Object counting and classification